Using the Gradio interface¶

 integer | Number of enriched rows returned |

-Each entry in rows contains data (the enriched column values), field_sources (per-column source attribution), confidence, and reasoning. field_sources and reasoning are the primary fields for diagnosing why a column received a particular value.
+Each entry in rows contains data (enriched values), field_sources (per-column provenance), confidence, and reasoning. field_sources and reasoning are the primary fields for diagnosing why a column received a particular value.

 Tip

-The debug JSON written to debug/ is the authoritative test artifact for each run.
-When reporting a result or filing a bug, attach the relevant run_*.json file — it captures the full extraction context, strategy selection, and per-field provenance for every row.
+The run directory is the authoritative test artifact for each execution.
+When reporting a result or filing a bug, attach the full run_* folder (or at minimum *_rows.json, *_contexts.json, and *_tables.json).